 - Be patient.
 The websites, phone lines and sites supporting the vaccination effort may become overloaded at times.
 If you encounter difficulty, please try again later.
 Our partners are regularly improving their systems, and additional appointment times will open up at each location as more vaccine supply becomes available.

-Remember to schedule your follow-up dose and follow any other instructions you may be given during the vaccination process.
+Remember to schedule your follow-up dose if needed, and follow any other instructions you may be given during the vaccination process.

 The FDA has granted emergency use authorization to administer a number of COVID-19 vaccines in adults.
 Studies show the vaccine is safe and effective: There were no major adverse events or safety concerns in clinical trials.
 This is great news.